-Because stage 4 is the last stage before kidney failure, your healthcare provider will talk to you about that possibility.
+Because stage 4 is the last stage before kidney failure, a healthcare professional will likely talk with you about that possibility.
 This is the time to decide on the next steps should that happen.

 Kidney failure is treated with:

-The National Kidney Foundation recommends starting dialysis when kidney function is at 15 percent or less.
-Once function is less than 15 percent, you’re in stage 5 kidney disease.
+The National Kidney Foundation recommends starting dialysis when kidney function is 15% or less.
+Once the function is less than 15%, you’re in stage 5 kidney disease.

-Diet for kidney disease depends on other conditions, such as diabetes.
-Talk to your healthcare provider about diet or ask for a referral to a dietician.
+Diet for kidney disease may depend on other comorbid conditions, such as diabetes.
+Talk with your healthcare professional about diet or ask for a referral to a dietician.